Get a same-day COVID Test & Results in 15 minsBook now

 Ready currently offers in-home rapid antigen testing using the BD Veritor System for Rapid Detection of SARS-CoV-2.
 This test is authorized by the FDA under an Emergency Use Authorization.

 The rapid antigen test uses a specimen collected from your nostrils.
 The swabbing process is gentle and non-invasive for most patients.
 The test specimen is then combined with a reagent, put on a test strip, and inserted into the BD Analyzer.
-In less than 15 minutes, you’ll have your result.
+In 15 minutes or less, you’ll have your result.
 It’s that simple!

 What does a positive rapid antigen test mean?